xapian/xapian-gsoc-proposal/proposal.rst

 2. (A Minimal Variance Estimator for the Cardinality of Big Data Set Intersection [SigKDD 17])[https://arxiv.org/pdf/1606.00996.pdf] This paper gives a maximum likelihood method to estimate the Intersection between two sets with a low IO overhead (streaming).
 We can gain the result through `set1 + set2 - the Intersection of set1 and set2`.

+3. (Multilingual Information Retrieval From Research To Practice) In section 2.5, it introduces several useful method for estimating results with a multi-term query.

 ### Industry

 [The collector of Lucene](https://lucene.apache.org/core/7_5_0/core/org/apache/lucene/search/TopDocsCollector.html) has a field `totalHits` to describe the total number of documents that the collector encountered.
 I try to understand the codes from Lecene.